nikuehn/NonErgGMM_Italy/README.md

 The files "vcm_italy_inla" contain R-code to read the data, and calculate the spatial INLA models.
 They also contain code to perform some comparisons, and plot results.
 The files "vcm_italy_msgwr" calculate results for the msgwr method.

+The html files can be viewed by copying the address and inserting it into https://htmlpreview.github.io/.